richelbilderbeek/chapter_paradata/README.md

  * [1] Cantor, Rita M., Kenneth Lange, and Janet S. Sinsheimer.
 "Prioritizing GWAS results: a review of statistical methods and recommendations for their application."
 The American Journal of Human Genetics 86.1 (2010): 6-22.

+## References

+ * [Ahsan et al., 2017] Ahsan, Muhammad, et al. "The relative contribution of DNA methylation and genetic variants on protein biomarkers for human diseases."
+PLoS genetics 13.9 (2017): e1007005.

+ * [Enroth et al., 2014] Enroth, Stefan, et al. "Strong effects of genetic and lifestyle factors on biomarker variation and use of personalized cutoffs."
+Nature communications 5.1 (2014): 1-11.

+ * [Enroth et al., 2015] Enroth, Stefan, et al. "Effect of genetic and environmental factors on protein biomarkers for common non-communicable disease and use of personally normalized plasma protein profiles (PNPPP)."
+Biomarkers 20.6-7 (2015): 355-364.

+ * [Igl et al., 2010] Igl, Wilmar, Åsa Johansson, and Ulf Gyllensten.
+"The Northern Swedish Population Health Study (NSPHS)–a paradigmatic study in a rural population combining community health and basic research."
+Rural and remote health 10.2 (2010): 198-215.

+ * [Johansson et al., 2013] Johansson, Åsa, et al. "Identification of genetic variants influencing the human plasma proteome."
+Proceedings of the National Academy of Sciences 110.12 (2013): 4673-4678.

+ * [OECD 2008] OECD Glossary of Statistical Terms.
+OECD.
+2008. p.
+119. ISBN 978-92-64-025561.

+ * [Wilkinson et al., 2016] Wilkinson, Mark D., et al. "The FAIR Guiding Principles for scientific data management and stewardship."
+Scientific data 3.1 (2016): 1-9.